notlibrary/prng_xrp/README.md

 are actually good one and "shifters" are far ahead than "twisters".
 A broken clock is right twice a day.
 Also deprecating an old generator in favor of new yields nothing.

+P.S.
+“Anyone who considers arithmetical methods of producing random numbers is, of course, in a state of sin.” - John von Neumann